Cloud vs. On-Premises Streaming Deployment (Update)April 28, 2022

 If you’re a control freak about your data and have the resources to maintain on-site infrastructure, then on-premises deployment might be for you.
-We often see this as the preferred choice for enterprises capable of building out a robust solution.
+We often see this as the preferred choice for enterprises, government, or surveillance organizations deploying video across a large private network.

-Conversely, cloud-based deployments can scale your capacity up and down in minutes, while also cutting costs for hardware and maintenance.
-If you’re broadcasting infrequent events across the public internet, it would be wiser to offload processing and delivery to cloud-based servers when needed.
+Unpredictable audience sizes also come into play.
+In most streaming scenarios, there’s a certain level of volatility related to viewership.
+Cloud-based deployments can scale your capacity up and down in minutes, while also cutting costs for hardware and maintenance.
+For that reason, it’s often wiser to offload processing and delivery to a cloud-based solution when scale is at stake.

 Speed to Market

-Do you prefer a solution that gets you up and running fast rather than requiring configuration?
+Do you prefer a solution that gets you up and running quickly?

 Time to market is a critical element in the cloud vs on-premises streaming evaluation.
-For those who want minimal start-up time without sorting through all of the components required to reach end-viewers, Wowza Streaming Cloud is your one-stop solution to get going fast.
-You can also elect to use the transcoding capability as part of a custom solution, while leveraging the graphical user interface for point-and-click deployment.
+For those who want minimal start-up time without sorting through all of the components required to reach end-viewers, Wowza Video is your one-stop solution to get going fast.
+The builder-focused platform includes API coverage across encoding, transcoding, CMS and playback to support everything from quickly getting started to developing advanced video applications.

 Would you benefit from holistic visibility across the entire video workflow?